YangzhenyuGao/BIOS611_FINAL/README.md

-Evaluation of Prognostic Determinants and Survival Outcomes in Breast Carcinoma
+# Evaluation of Prognostic Determinants and Survival Outcomes in Breast Carcinoma

-A comprehensive analysis of SEER Breast Cancer Data (2006-2010), utilizing statistical inference and machine learning to investigate survival determinants, biological associations, and demographic disparities.
+A comprehensive analysis of SEER Breast Cancer Data (2006–2010), utilizing statistical inference and machine learning to investigate survival determinants, biological associations, and demographic disparities.

-Project Overview
+## Project Overview

 This project analyzes a cohort of 4,024 breast cancer patients.
 Key analyses include:

+### 1. Survival Analysis
-Survival Analysis: Cox Proportional Hazards models to identify clinical determinants of mortality.
+- Cox Proportional Hazards models
+- Identification of clinical determinants of mortality

+### 2. Biological Profiles
-Biological Profiles: Investigation of age disparities between hormone-receptor subtypes.
+- Investigation of age disparities between hormone-receptor subtypes

+### 3. Predictive Modeling
-Predictive Modeling: Comparison of Logistic Regression and Random Forest models for 5-year survival prediction.
+- Logistic Regression vs. Random Forest
+- Target outcome: 5-year survival
+- Performance evaluated using accuracy and AUC

+### 4. Demographic Disparities
-Demographic Disparities: Assessment of racial and marital status impact on disease presentation stage.
+- Racial and marital status impact on stage at diagnosis
+- Analysis of Stage III–IV vs Stage I–II presentation

-Data Availability
+## Data Availability

-The dataset used in this project is the SEER Breast Cancer Data.
+Dataset used in this project:
+SEER Breast Cancer Data (2006–2010)

-Source: IEEE DataPort - SEER Breast Cancer Data
+Source: IEEE DataPort – SEER Breast Cancer Data
 File Name: Breast_Cancer.csv

-Getting Started
+## Getting Started

-1. Building and Running the Container

-To ensure reproducibility, this project is containerized using Docker.
+To ensure a consistent environment, this project is containerized using Docker.

+---

+## 1. Prerequisites

+Please ensure the following are installed:

+- Docker Desktop
+- Git

+---

-Build the image:
+## 2. Build the Docker Image

-docker build -t breast_cancer_analysis .
+Navigate to the project root in your terminal and run: make build

+This will build a Docker image named `breast_cancer_analysis` with all necessary R packages installed.

+---

+## 3. Run the Container

-Run the container:
+To start an interactive shell inside the container: make run

-# This mounts your current directory to the container so outputs are saved locally
-docker run -it --rm -v "$(pwd):/project" breast_cancer_analysis
+Your local project directory will be mounted to:/home/rstudio/project

+inside the container.
+All generated files will be saved to your local folder.

+---

-2. Building the Report
+## 4. Build the Report

-Once inside the container (or if you have R/RStudio installed locally with make), you can generate the analysis report using the Makefile.

-Generate the full report (HTML/PDF):

-make report

-Clean up generated files:
+Inside the container (or on your local machine if R is installed), run: make report

+This will:

+- Detect changes to BIOS611_FINAL.Rmd or Breast_Cancer.csv
+- Render BIOS611_FINAL.html

+---

+## 5. Clean Up

-make clean
+To remove generated HTML/PDF files: make clean

-3. Developer Instructions
+---

+## For Developers

-The project is organized using a Makefile to streamline the workflow.
+The project uses a Makefile to automate key workflows.

-make build: Builds the Docker image.

-make run: Runs the Docker container with volume mapping.

-make report: Renders the .Rmd file into the final report.

-make clean: Removes generated output files.

-Dependencies

-R (>= 4.0.0)

-Core Packages: tidyverse, survival, survminer, caret, randomForest, pROC, gtsummary
+### Key Components

+- Dockerfile: Defines the environment (based on rocker/verse)
+- Makefile: Automates build, run, and report rendering
+- BIOS611_FINAL.Rmd: Main analysis source code